 5. SEE WHAT THE COMMUNITY HAS TO OFFER

 We're lucky enough to have the Source Bulk Foods, local fruit shops, farmers markets and clothes swaps etc. We get our organic fruit and veg delivered from Shambhala Farm every Saturday.
 Affordable and convenient for full-time workers & busy mums!

 Get yourself a compost bin or worm farm and grow your own veggies!
 Live in an apartment?
-That's ok, check out these planter boxes that make growing nutritious goodies super easy, we leave them outside our office.
+That's ok, check out our urban composters and these planter boxes that make composting and growing nutritious goodies in small spaces super easy.